Are You Living Your Life on Purpose?

 - You are proactive, not reactive; you live by choosing, not wishing

-- It is designed to nurture yourself and those around you
+- It is designed to nurture you and those around you

 Questions to consider in knowing and intentionally living your “life purpose”:

 - Where are you going?
 Do you really want to go there?
 What can you do about it?

 - If you really knew who you genuinely are and had the guts to be that person, who would you be?